 The fictional writings I am referring to are not considered part of art historical writing, even though they played a crucial role in terms of defining what constitutes a modern artist.
 Through the process of reading multiple translated works of fiction during this project, what we came to realise is the question: what really constitutes a document for art history?
 What will allow us to expand the field?
 There are certain preconceived notions about what is a document of art historical research.
-As part of our research for the dossiers, we thought it is important to look at the very notion of a document from a different vantage point—to understand the affective fields of language, and the roles they play in the very figuration of artists themselves.
+As part of our research for the dossiers, we thought it was important to look at the very notion of a document from a different vantage point—to understand the affective fields of language, and the roles they play in the very figuration of artists themselves.
 In that sense, fiction played a crucial role in expanding the domain of what constitutes the artistic field for us.
 And as I mentioned above, while bringing together literary writings on the figure of the artist, we also see ourselves expanding the notion of the document, in terms of how one does research.
 To raise the question around what are the ways in which we can think about the history of dissemination, and about how people experience the figure.

-It is important to look at the very notion of a document from a different vantage point—to understand the affective fields of language, and the roles they play in the very figuration of artists themselves.
+It was important to look at the very notion of a document from a different vantage point—to understand the affective fields of language, and the roles they play in the very figuration of artists themselves.

 Vidya Shivadas: On the one hand, we are very much accounting for the fact that artist writing has been a big part of the field, which, however, has not necessarily been evaluated in its various forms.
 On the other, fiction was chosen because we also want to talk about the stakes that go into the making of the artist and the role of art.
 There are many other players who have a big investment in this, which includes the literary field.
 It’s never something that’s only left to the artists to conjure up and imagine for themselves.